phantomhaircuts/encryption-code-challenges/README.md

 # Encryption Code Challenges

 Team up with a partner and pick a code challenge.
 You will spend 15 minutes solving it individually.
 After 15 minutes - even if you are not finished - you will spend 10 minutes reviewing review each other's code.
-Some things to discuss
+Some things to discuss...
 * Approach
 * Where you got stuck
 * Opportunities for refactoring